albertllousas/dependency-inversion-principle-explained/readme.md

 > But, did you really know what 'D' of SOLID means?

-Dependency inversion principle (from now on DIP) is the last principle and possibly one of the unknown or missunderstood ones, even though it is more than 20 years old.
+Dependency inversion principle (from now on DIP) is the last principle and possibly one of the unknown or misunderstood ones, even though it is more than 20 years old.

 The goal of this project is to explain, apply and put in practice this pattern to show how to create and design a **simple architecture**.